creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-17-DiffusionModel.md

 # Highlights
-They proposed a new framework based on physics that allows:
+They proposed a new iterative framework that allows:
-- To generate data from a known distribution by defining thousands of steps that have simple functional form.
+- To generate data from a known distribution by defining thousands of steps that have a simple functional form.
-- To tract changes through data generation with these steps.
+- To tract changes through data generation using these simple, incremental steps.
-- To combine different distributions (with a conditional distribution, you can do inpainting)
+- To combine different distributions (e.g. with a conditional distribution, you can do inpainting)

 # Diffusion probalistic model